yiisoft/yii2/docs/code_style.md

 ### Code documentation

 - Refer ot [phpDoc](http://phpdoc.org/) for documentation syntax.
-- Code without any documentation is not allowed.
+- Code without documentation is not allowed.
 - All class files must contain a "file-level" docblock at the top of each file and a "class-level" docblock immediately above each class.
+- There is no need to use `@return` if method does return nothing.

 #### File